Pigtou Tech Blog

 Why Laptop Crashes When Moved

 Most computers tend to crash, and even new laptops are not excluded.
 Your laptop may crash or completely shut down when there is a loose component like a tiny cable connecting drives.
-For laptops whose batteries have failed, moving them means causing the AC adapter to lose connection resulting in a crash.
+For laptops whose batteries have failed, moving them means causing the AC adapter to lose connection resulting in a crash

 In addition, using your laptop immediately after moving from a cold environment to a warm one may cause it to freeze and lose all its data.
 Such is possible because the change in temperature affects its fragile parts, causing it to crash.
 Finally, your laptop may lose visible screen display when moved due to a squished, broken, or disconnected display cable.